sukhbirsekhon/TimeTeller/README.md

 # TimeTeller (Project 1)

-## The goal of this script is to tell tell current date and time.
+## The goal of this script is to tell you current date and time.

 I always wondered how to write a program that tells you current date and time.
 So I decided to make this project using python's datetime library.